Nitrokey/nethsm/docs/system-design.md

 ### Backup and Restore

 Every backup is encrypted with a _Backup Key_, which is computed from the _Backup Passphrase_ using the key derivation function.
-When a _Backup Passphrase_ is configured or changed by an *R-Administrator*, the resulting _Backup Key_ is stored in the unencrypted _Configuration Store_.
+When a _Backup Passphrase_ is configured or changed by an *R-Administrator*, the resulting _Backup Key_ is stored in the _Configuration Store_.
 The backup HTTPS endpoint is only enabled after the _Backup Passphrase_ has been configured by an *R-Administrator* and a _Backup Key_ exists.

 The backup is double-encrypted: The outer encryption layer uses the _Backup Key_.
-The data contained is the unencrypted _Configuration Store_, the _Domain Key Store_, which is encrypted with the _Device Key_, and the _Authentication Store_ and _Key Store_, which both are encrypted with the _Domain Key_ as an inner encryption layer.
+The data contained is the _Configuration Store_, which is encrypted with both the _Device_ or _Domain Key_, the _Domain Key Store_, which is encrypted with the _Device Key_, and the _Authentication Store_ and _Key Store_, which both are encrypted with the _Domain Key_ as an inner encryption layer.

 In order to allow restoring the backup to another device, the _locked Domain Key_, that is the _Domain Key_ only encrypted with the _Unlock Key_ and _not_ encrypted with the _Device Key_ is additionally stored in the backup.

-This implies that:
+Furthermore, the device ID of the HSM that the device was performed on as well as the key needed to decrypt its local configs is stored, so they can be decrypted and restored on another device.

-1. To gain access to all data contained in a backup (notably the encrypted contents of the _Authentication Store_ and _Key Store_), _both_ the _Backup Key_ and an _Unlock Key_ are required.
+This implies that to gain access to all data contained in a backup (notably the encrypted contents of the _Authentication Store_, _Key Store_ and _Namespace Store_), _both_ the _Backup Key_ and an _Unlock Key_ are required.
-2. Storing the _Backup Key_ in the unencrypted _Configuration Store_ is not a security risk (does not change the threat model), as the only data additionally protected by the _Backup Key_ is that contained in the same unencrypted _Configuration Store_.
-An attacker that has physical access to the NetHSM can already gain access to this data.

 The backup mechanism is designed this way to support automated backups: Once the _Backup Passphrase_ has been configured by an *R-Administrator*, an external client can periodically fetch the backup endpoint and store the backup file.
 This backup client only requires credentials for an *R-Backup* user account, and is _not_ able to decrypt the backup, neither the outer nor the inner layer.

 When a backup is initiated, *S-Keyfender* prepares a backup, encrypts it with the stored _Backup Key_ and sends it to the requesting client.
+When preparing backups, *S-Keyfender* serializes (but _not_ decrypts) the contents of each data store (i.e. _User Data_) into a binary format, and encrypts the result with the _Backup Key_.
+This will only backup a snapshot of each data store without history.
+During system restore, the reverse process is performed; the content of each data store is de-serialized from the binary format and inserted into the store.

 During system restore, the backup is decrypted by *S-Keyfender* using an ephemeral _Backup Key_ computed from the _Backup Passphrase_ provided by the user and, if the decryption is successful, all _User Data_ is restored.
 In order to be able to operate on the restored data, the NetHSM also requires an _Unlock Key_.
 In practice this means that either the corresponding _Unlock Passphrase_ current at the time of the backup must be known to the person restoring the backup, or the backup must have been restored on the same hardware unit which has created it, and _Unattended Boot_ must have been enabled.
 Restoring a backup of a device with _Unattended Boot_ on a different device results in an _Attended Boot_ which requires the _Unlock Passphrase_.
 For details refer to [Encryption Architecture](#encryption-architecture).

-**Note (Operational)**: When restoring from an operational state, only _Authentication Store_ and _Key Store_ are restored.
-Data in _Configuration Store_ and _Domain Key Store_ is ignored.
+**Note (Operational)**: Restoring from an operational state is called a partial restore.
+A partial restore restores data from the _Authentication Store_, the _Key Store_, the _Namespace Store_, the _Domain Store_ and only global values from the _Configuration Store_ (device-dependent configurations like network configuration or certificates are ignored).
+Any data (user, key, namespace) previously on the device and not present in the backup is *removed*.

 **Note (Unprovisioned)**: For the avoidance of doubt, partial restore is _not_ provided when restoring from an unprovisioned state.
 This implies that restoring a backup may change the network and TLS endpoint configuration of the NetHSM and also the _Unlock Passphrase_ and _Boot Mode_, to those current at the time of the backup.

-When performing backups, *S-Keyfender* serializes (but _not_ decrypts) the contents of each data store (i.e. _User Data_) into a binary format, and encrypts the result with the _Backup Key_.
-This will only backup a snapshot of each data store without history.
-During system restore, the reverse process is performed; the content of each data store is de-serialized from the binary format and inserted into the store.
+Note that it should always be possible to restore a backup made on any previous version of the system software.

 ### Communication with S-Platform